// Stay in touch?

 # Create a namespace

-kubectl create namespace [namespace_name]
+kubectl create namespace [namespace_name]# Create a namespace

 # Edit the definition of a namespace